Ilion, New York

 Ilion is a village in Herkimer County, New York, United States.
-The population was 7,790 at the 2017 census.
+Located in the Mohawk Valley region, the population was 7,646 at the 2020 census.

 The village is at the northern edge of the town of German Flatts, though a tiny portion is in the town of Frankfort.
 It is south of the Mohawk River and Erie Canal.

 History

-"Ilion" is a name for the ancient city of Troy.
+Ilion is a name for the ancient city of Troy.

 The area where Ilion is located was first settled by Palatine Germans under the Burnetsfield Patent around 1725.
 Settlers first took plots along Steele Creek, which flows into the Mohawk River.
 Gradually they built many mills along the creek.
 After the American Revolution, a small community was set up in the area named "New London".
 This area of the village still has buildings which use the name "London".

 The community began to flourish starting around 1816 when Eliphalet Remington created his first rifle.
 He developed the Remington Arms manufacturing company.
 The community was stimulated in growth by the completion in 1825 of the Erie Canal, which completed area trade and connection with products from the Great Lakes region.

 In 1843 a post office was desired, so the people had to choose a name.
 Remington refused to be the namesake of the village, and it was eventually named Ilion.
-A popular, yet unverified rumor is that the application said "Illium", but due to a misspelling or bad penmanship was interpreted as "Ilion".

 The village of Ilion was incorporated in 1852.
 Ilion is one of only twelve villages in New York still incorporated under a charter, the others having incorporated or re-incorporated under the provisions of Village Law.

-The current mayor is John Stephens.